Antox/Antox/README.md

 - In Android Studio again, go to Tools>Android>SDK Manager.
 Make sure you're using the latest SDK tools and SDK Build tools.
 - Clone the Antox repo
 - To import the project, go to File>Import Project.
 Select the build.gradle file in the root of the Antox folder
-- Download the latest tox4j binaries by running the download-dependencies script (`./download-dependencies.sh` on Linux/Mac or `download-dependencies.bat` on Windows)
+- Download the latest supplemental binaries by running the download-dependencies script (`./download-dependencies.sh` on Linux/Mac or `download-dependencies.bat` on Windows)
 - Install the Scala plugin in IntelliJ, restart, and wait for IntelliJ to set itself up
 - Connect your phone in developer mode and click Run in Android Studio.
 It will install Antox on to your phone and run it automatically.